-LUNCHES MUST BE PRE-PAID.
-Please pay one month in advance.
-When the lunch account balance becomes low either an email or a note will be sent home with the student reminding the parent to make a payment.
 Students will not be able to continue to have hot lunch with a negative balance.
-Generally, the parent will be given up to a seven (7) day grace period to bring their child's account back to a positive balance.
-Attention needs to be given to the due date on the notice.
-During the grace period a child may continue to have hot lunch.
-The parents will still be charged for each lunch a child receives.
-This must be kept in mind when making a payment.
-After the grace period the child will receive only one alternative meal before they are no longer able to enjoy hot lunch until the account is brought back to a positive balance.
-The USDA does not require the school to feed students whose account balances are in the negative.
-It is the parent's responsibility to make sure that your children's hot lunch account has a positive balance throughout the school year.
+Generally, parents will be given up to a seven-day grace period to bring their child's account back to a positive balance.
+During the grace period, a child may continue to have hot lunch.
+The account will still be charged for each lunch a child receives.
+This must be kept in mind when making payment.
+After the grace period, the child will receive only one more hot lunch before they are no longer able to receive hot lunch until the account is brought back to a positive balance.
+The USDA dos not require the school to feed students whose account balances are negative.
+It is the parent's responsibility to make sure that their children's hot lunch account has a positive balance throughout the school year.
 Please use the monthly schedule below for your payments.
-For the coming 2023-24 school year, the hot lunch cost is \$3.25 per meal which includes milk and the fruit and vegetable bar.
+For the 2024-2025 school year, the hot lunch cost is \$3.75 per meal, which includes milk and the fruit and vegetable bar.
 A la carte milk is \$0.50.
-Those bringing cold lunch that contains 2 oz. of protein and 2 oz. grain can purchase the fruit and vegetable bar for an a la cart price of \$2.00.
-Guest lunch costs

-\$4.25.
-If financial arrangements need to be made, please call the lunch coordinator at 402-296-6230.
+Those bringing a cold lunch that contains 2 oz. of protein and 2 oz. of grain can purchase the fruit and vegetable bar for an a all carte price of \$2.00.
+Guest/adult lunch costs \$4.75, or fruit and vegetable bar only may be purchased for \$3.00.
+In the event of financial hardship, please call the lunch coordinator at 402-296-6230.

-According to the USDA: (1) foods of minimal nutritional value (2) and/or competitive foods, are not to be available to students 30 minutes prior to or 30 minutes following the lunch period.
-Please do not send your child to school with pop in their lunch.
-Milk is available for purchase every day.
+According to the USDA: (1) foods of minimal nutritional value (2) and/or competitive foods are not to be available to students 30 minutes prior to or 30 minutes following the lunch period.
+Please do not send your child to school with soda in their lunch.
+Milk is available for purchase every day and drinking water is provided for all students.
 It is suggested that if you choose to send your child to school with a sack lunch, please remember to give them a nutritious lunch.
-Students in grades 6-8 are allowed to purchase ala carte seconds with cash after all lunches are served.
-Under Offer Versus Serve, students in grades K-8 are permitted to decline up to two of the five food components served daily, but are required to choose either a fruit or vegetable as part of their hot lunch.
+A microwave is available for student use for students in grades 3-8.
+Students must be able to safely use the microwave on their own, as staff are not required to assist students in this way during the lunch period.
+Students in grades 6-8 are allowed to purchase a la carte seconds after all lunches are served.
+It is assumed, unless otherwise notified by parents, that students in grades 6-8 are allowed to do so.
+Seconds will be charged to the student's account.
+Under the Offer Versus Serve guidelines, students in grade K-8 are permitted to decline up to two of the five components served daily, but are required to choose either a fruit or vegetable as part of their hot lunch.